 If you notice any of these symptoms in your cat, seek veterinary assistance promptly:

 - Coughing or gagging

-- Difficulty breathing, including open mouth breathing and increased noise when breathing
+- Difficulty breathing, including open-mouth breathing and increased noise

 - Nasal discharge

 - Asthma-like symptoms

 - Rapid breathing

 - Fatigue or weakness